awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.console.create-cluster.md

 **Note**
 Creating the cluster takes several minutes\.
 When the cluster is ready, its status changes to **Available**\.
- In the meantime, proceed to [Step 3: Configure Security Group Inbound Rules Using the AWS Management Console](DAX.create-cluster.console.configure-inbound-rules.md) and follow the instructions there\.
+ In the meantime, proceed to [Step 3: Configure security group inbound rules using the AWS Management Console](DAX.create-cluster.console.configure-inbound-rules.md) and follow the instructions there\.